GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 set of laws or constraints specifying relationships between these functions.
 For example, the [magma](https://en.wikipedia.org/wiki/Magma_(algebra)) is defined as a set that is [closed](https://en.wikipedia.org/wiki/Closure_(mathematics)) under a binary operator.
-Functional programmers use algebras to formalize and verify the design of their programs.
+Functional programmers (should) use algebras to formalize and verify the design of their programs.

 All this "complex" algebraic stuff is actually what you learned in elementary school arithmetics: